-Web Advisor is the secure on-line self-service access used by College of the Desert students.
-Students may access Web Advisor to add and drop classes, pay fees, print class schedules and unofficial transcripts, as well as print program evaluations and create a Student Educational Plan (SEP) based on their educational goals.
+WebAdvisor is the secure online self-service access used by College of the Desert students.
+Students may access WebAdvisor via the MyCod Student Portal to add and drop classes, pay fees, print class schedules and unofficial transcripts, view their registration priorities and any restrictions on their accounts, as well as print unofficial degree/certificate evaluations and create a Student Educational Plan (SEP) based on their educational goals.